 If there’s one positive to come from lockdown it’s been the chance to go make up free.
-With very few reasons to leave the house most of us have ditched the foundation and favoured the au naturel look.
-Keep it up; wearing makeup will suffocate your skin further.
-The mask is already covering your skin so don’t block your pores even further by adding makeup into the mix.
+With very few reasons to leave the house most of us have ditched the foundation and favoured the au naturel look which is great news for our skin.
+Masks are already suffocating the skin and creating spot boosting environments, if you add makeup into this mix you’re increasing the chances clogged pores and spots.

 You can learn more about what happens to your skin when you go make up free here.

-Ideally, you should cleanse your skin every time after you’ve worn a mask but we know this isn’t always practical.
-Instead, you might need to up your skincare routine, paying particular attention to cleansing.
-Make sure you wash your face as soon as you get home and can take your mask off.
+Ideally, you should cleanse your skin each time after you’ve worn a mask but we know this isn’t always practical.
+Instead, you might need to up your skincare routine, paying particular attention to cleansing at the end of the day.
+Make sure you wash your face as soon as you get home and take your mask off.

-We might have spent years perfecting it but now might be the time to tweak your skincare routine.
-If you’ve traditionally favoured thick, heavy moisturisers or creams replace these with lightweight, water-based products instead.
-Your pores are already under threat of being clogged so make sure you’re avoiding products that could clog your pores further.
+We might have spent years perfecting it but now might be the time to tweak our skincare routine.
+Your pores are already under threat of being clogged so if you’ve traditionally favoured thick, heavy moisturisers or creams replace these with lightweight, water-based products.

-Speaking of moisturisers you’re going to want to put on a nice lightweight one before you wear a mask; this will act as a barrier between your skin and the mask offering another layer of protection.
+Speaking of moisturisers you’re going to want to put on a nice lightweight one before you wear a mask; this will act as a barrier between your skin and the mask and will offer another layer of protection.

 Try to avoid harsh scrubs and chemicals during this time.
-Your skin (and probably your mind!) is going through enough already with this pandemic so make sure you’re kind to your skin (and yourself!)
-Ditch any harsh scrubs and instead invest in high-quality organic products.
+Your skin (and probably your mind!) is already going through a-lot so make sure you’re kind to your skin (and yourself!)
+Ditch any harsh scrubs or cheap products and instead invest in high-quality organic products.

 2020 has been a tough year with much of it out of our control.
 Do what you can to look after your skin and don’t be too hard on yourself if it at some points it all seems like everything is going south and remember: maskne isn’t going to be around forever.